Skip to main content

 The Power of Detachment #

 Since I adopted the “high hopes, low expectations” mantra I’ve found that I’m a lot less outcome dependent.
 It’s much easier to practice detachment when you’re not overly invested in the outcome.
-It’s not about being disengaged, but rather about being realistic and accepting that most things in life are out of your control.
+I still care, I just don’t need every situation to go my way to feel okay.
+Most things won’t, and most of them were never mine to control anyway.

 We have very little agency in life, and there are very few things that are completely within our own personal sphere of influence.
 The things we can control are how we react to the daily events, how we treat others, and how we treat ourselves.
 Everything else is largely out of our hands.